pmichaillat/economic-slack/README.md

 This is a flipped course.

-+ At home, students watch lecture videos and go over readings at home.
++ At home, students watch lecture videos and go over readings.
 The lecture videos and readings are permanently available at https://www.pascalmichaillat.org/t5.html.
 + Class time is used for various activities:
 	* To discuss lecture and reading material
-	* To put lecture and reading material into practice through multiple-choice questions
+	* To put lecture and reading material into practice through quizzes
-	* To develop a research paper on the topic of macroeconomic slack
+	* To develop a research paper on the topic of economic slack

 ## Material

 The repository contains all the material for the course:

 + `syllabus.md` - syllabus for the course
-+ `readings` folder - articles assigned as required readings
++ `readings` folder - articles assigned as readings
 + `notes` folder - lectures notes, narrated in the [lecture videos](https://www.pascalmichaillat.org/t5.html)
 + `quizzes` folder - quizzes and their solutions